EricDavidEpperson/SWGE_BB_Rpi_controller/README.md

  - turning left or right in forwards and reverse motion
  - head spins left or right

 This should also work with Disney SWGE R droids, but there is no code to control their independent head swivel.
-You'll only have the basic functions as listed above.
-It will be necessary to use another control input to properly enable that functionality.
+You'll only have the first 2 basic functions as listed above, along with the body itself spinning in place.
+It will be necessary to use another control input to properly enable that functionality (It's possible to use the BB head spin to control the R head spin, but you'd lose at least some functionality of the whole body being able to spin).
 I also do not have a R droid to test/play with.

 You'll need to do the following steps to start using this script:
 1. Make sure the dependent linux libraries are installed: